pino-fu/vpnFlix/README.md

 - View a list of countries where a title is available for streaming.
 - Save, edit and delete titles to a personal watchlist.

-## Getting Started

-_Instructions on how to get a copy of the project up and running on your local machine._

-## Contributing

-_Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests._

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details